wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

     `mysql -u <USERNAME> -p <PASSWORD>`

-5. Create a new database named `use errorstoredb;` by issuing the following command in the MySQL console.
+5. Create a new database named `use siddhierrorstoredb;` by issuing the following command in the MySQL console.

     ``mysql> create database siddhierrorstoredb;``

 6. To switch to the new database, issue the following command.

-    `mysql> use errorstoredb;`
+    `mysql> use siddhierrorstoredb;`

 ### Step 2: Enable the error store